kanaka/mal/README.md

 ## Description

 Mal is an interpreter for a subset of the Clojure programming language.
-Mal is implemented from scratch in 13 different languages:
+Mal is implemented from scratch in 14 different languages:

 * Bash shell
 * C
 * C#
 * Clojure
+* Go
 * Java
 * Javascript ([Online Demo](http://kanaka.github.io/mal))
 * GNU Make